Intensive Sommelier Training: California

 WINE PROGRAM MANAGEMENT

 Learn to create a winning wine program, with special focus on menu conception, wine list pricing and variety, as well as creative marketing strategies.
 You will also learn management principles, including beverage cost control, vendor relations, cellar management and beverage law.
-The unit concludes with a practical decanting wine service exam and, finally, the on-site Court of Master Sommeliers' Certified Sommelier Examination.
+The unit concludes with a practical decanting wine service exam and, the option to take the on-site Court of Master Sommeliers' Introductory and Certified Sommelier Examinations.